macoutouly/Classif_01092105/README.md

 your dividends from stocks (6%), the number of week worked in the year, even the marital status(4%) play a role.

+# THINGS I SHOULD/COULD HAVE DONE

+I didn't pay enough attention to my features, I guess I could have worked more on feature selection using a pipeline..